danielastley/ear-fatigue-tool/README.md

 ## Features

 List three core features, no more, no less:
-1. Dynamic range visualization with traffic light colors
+1. Dynamic range visualisation with traffic light colours
-2. Frequency spectrum analysis with color indicators for different bands
+2. Algorithm for detecting dynamics vs perceived dynamics of audio signal
-3. Selection of industry standard dynamic range presets
+3. Warning indicator of moving from loud to 'perceptively loud', e.g. when too much reduction in transients is occurring.

 ## Configuration